Updated June 13, 2023

-- In the open panel of Preferences, option go to Photoshop Plugins tab then under the Plugin support folders section box there is Authorize Global option.
+- In the open panel of Preferences, option go to Photoshop Plugins tab.
+Then under the Plugin support folders section box, there is Authorize Global option.
 So click on it.

-- Go to the C drive of your computer then the ProgramData folder.
+- Go to the C drive of your computer, then the ProgramData folder.
 Here in this folder, you will find the Affinity Photo folder.

-Conclusion – Affinity photo plugin
+Conclusion – Affinity photo plugins